valhuber/Logic-Bank/README.md

  1. **Declare** logic as Python functions (see example below).

- 2. Your application makes calls on `sqlalchemy` for inserts, updates and deletes.
+ 2. Your application makes calls on `SQLAlchemy` for inserts, updates and deletes.

-    - By bundling transaction logic into sqlalchemy data access, your logic is automatically shared, whether for hand-written code (Flask apps, APIs) or via generators such as Flask AppBuilder.
+    - By bundling transaction logic into SQLAlchemy data access, your logic is automatically shared, whether for hand-written code (Flask apps, APIs) or via generators such as Flask AppBuilder.